 OFFICIAL RULES AND REGULATIONS

 ALL PLAYERS MUST BE AT LEAST 18 YEARS OF AGE.
-All players must have a signed waiver / release form on file to play.
+All players must have a signed waiver / media release form on file from the current season to play.

-If any players have any remaining balances left from previous seasons, they may be barred from playing, even if the current season is paid in full.
-Any players who have engaged in fighting, or who have purposefully broken or stolen equipment belonging to the league or the venue, may be barred from playing at the staff’s discretion.
+If any player has a league fee balance from any previous season, they may be barred from playing, even if the current season is paid in full.
+Any players who have engaged in fighting, or who have purposefully broken or stolen equipment belonging to the league, or any venue used by the league, may be barred from playing at the league’s discretion.

-All leagues except the WOMEN’S DIVISION are CO-ED, which means female players may play in any division, but it is NOT mandatory to have women on the roster.
+All divisions of The Dynasty League are CO-ED, which means women may play in any division they see fit, but it is NOT mandatory for any team to have women on the roster.

 All players must wear THE DYNASTY LEAGUE t-shirts, jerseys, or matching custom team jerseys (acceptable on a case-by-case basis).
 Any player not wearing official THE DYNASTY LEAGUE jerseys or appropriate matching and non-repeating numerated jersey at the opening tip off will be issued a team “technical foul,” though exceptions can be made on a season-by-season basis at the discretion of the Commissioner.

 It is the captain’s responsibility to inform TDL and officials before the game if a team has players without official jerseys.